mattytrog/FUSEE_SUITE/README.md

 Part 2 which is the actual payload loading software and chip settings...

 Brief instructions:
-Fit chip
+- Fit chip
+- Flash "part 1"
-Choose and flash a "part 1"
+- Choose a "part 2"...
+Flash
-Flash UF2
+- Flash optional SETTINGS.UF2
-Fin
+- Fin

 ## FITTING A CHIP